Tag: skin health

 Moisturizer sits on top of your skin and creates an occlusive layer.
 The patch needs direct contact with your skin to adhere and create the microenvironment that absorbs fluid.
 If there’s a barrier of moisturizer between the patch and your skin, it’s like trying to tape something through a sheet of plastic—it won’t stick, and it won’t work.

-Method 2: Micro-Needle Pimple Patches for Cystic Pimples
+Best Ways to Make a Pimple go Away Fast, Method 2: Micro-Needle Pimple Patches for Cystic Pimples

 What they are: Patches with tiny microneedles embedded in them.
 Brands like Mighty Patch and Hero Cosmetics make these too.